Prepare your home for snow.

-During winter months try to keep a good stock of food and medication in the house so that you aren’t forced to venture out when conditions are bad.
+During the winter months try to keep a stock of two weeks food and medication in the house so that you aren’t forced to venture out when conditions are bad.

 Get your boiler and heating system serviced before bad weather sets in so you are not caught out without heating.

 Keep a supply of salt or grit at home.
 Large bags of salt from the supermarket cost about £1 and are great for sprinkling on icy steps.

 Power cuts are common during snowy and stormy weather so power cut proof yourself by keeping a Power Cut Bag in an easy to locate place.
 Pack it with a blanket, hat, gloves, scarf, torch and thick socks so that if you are without heat you’ll stay warm.
 Add any essentials that you might need such as medication and a snack too so you don’t have to rummage around in cupboards in the dark.

 You can charge up a mobile phone power bank (a small battery pack that costs about £10-£15 that you charge up and then use to charge your phone form) and keep it in your bag so you’ll always have your phone fully charged.
 It’s also a good idea to have a contact sheet with your electricity providers details and other emergency contacts in it.
 Put the Power Cut Phone Number of 105 in your phone and on your contact sheet to call so you know when the power is expected back on, if you are registered as a Priority Customer with your supplier, you can ask if they are sending assistance to you

 Another great item to keep in your Power Cut Bag are reusable snap hand warmer gel packs or single-use heat patches which can stay warm for hours.

 If you have a gas hob with electric ignition, keep a box of matches in the house so you can still light it to cook yourself a hot meal or make a hot drink.